-Note: See also Division 2 of Part 6-4A (TCF contract outworkers taken to be
+Note: See also Division 2 of Part 6-4A (TCF contract outworkers taken to be employees in certain circumstances).

 Division 2-Low-paid workplace determinations

 260 Applications for low-paid workplace determinations

 - (1) This section applies if: - (a) a low-paid authorisation is in operation in relation to a proposed multi-enterprise agreement; and - (b) one or more of the bargaining representatives for the agreement are unable to reach agreement on the terms that should be included in the agreement.